UCSD-PL/proverbot9001/README.md

 You'll need to install `git`, `opam`, `rustup`, `graphviz`, `libgraphviz-dev`, `python3.7`, `python3.7-dev` and `python3.7-pip` to run Proverbot.

+Newer versions of python than 3.7 also work, as long as you also have their development headers and pip version.

 If you're running Linux, all three can be generally found in your package repositories.
 If that Linux is ubuntu, you'll have to first run:
 ```